ahmetaykutay/rock-paper-scissors/README.md

 # Rock Paper Scissors

 Very simple rock paper scissors game.
-The project uses vanilla nodejs on server side and Es6, scss on front-end.
+The project uses vanilla nodejs on server side and Es6, scss on front-end. assets and pages directories will be copied into '/public' folder.

 ### to install: